Fast-charging method claims to help electric-car batteries last longer

 Tesla vehicles are capable of monitoring pack health down to the cell level, and Tesla now provides suggestions through the interface screen on how to keep pack health at its best through preset charge limits and alternating AC and DC charging.

-Likewise, Audi has told Green Car Reports that it monitors the temperature of individual modules within its E-Tron pack, as well as the internal resistance on a cell level.
+Likewise, Audi has told Green Car Reports that to fine-tune the charge curve of any fast-charging session, it monitors the temperature of individual modules within its E-Tron pack, as well as the internal resistance on a cell level.

 Such an algorithm might prove more useful where such sophisticated monitoring doesn’t already exist—in budget-conscious electric vehicles for emerging markets, for instance.